dpcheng/Discourse/README.md

 ![Discourse direct messages page: discourse.chat][direct messages]

 ## Project Design
-This application was completed by Dylan Cheng within two weeks.
 Design of Discourse started with a [proposal][proposal] to aid in organization during development.

 ## Technology
 Discourse was developed as a single-page application using Ruby on Rails and React/Redux.